Introduction:

 Critical Control Points (CCPs) are specific stages in food processing where controls can be applied to prevent, eliminate, or reduce hazards to acceptable levels.
 They are crucial because they directly impact the safety and quality of food products.

-This systematic approach to identifying and managing CCPs is fundamental to upholding food safety standards and delivering safe and high-quality products.
+This systematic approach to identifying and managing CCPs is fundamental to upholding food safety quality standards and delivering safe and high-quality products.

 How can processing plants effectively monitor and verify their HACCP plans?